drcereceres/UpStream/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.10.0] - @todo =

+Added:
+* Added filters on metaboxes on admin
+* Added support to embeds on several TinyMCE instances
+* Added support to the Email Notifications plugin

+Changed:
+* Code optimizations
+* Readded Add Media button on several TinyMCE instances
+* UpStream no longer use Bootstrap modals

+Fixed:
+* Fixed text overflowing from the Project Ativity section
+* Fixed bug with some fields on frontend
+* Fixed URLs references on frontend when WP was using non-default Permalink settings

 = [1.9.1] - 2017-06-06 =